 In addition to calling a meeting of your advisory committee at least once a year, you should submit a progress report to your academic advisor at the end of each semester.
 There is no standard form available from the Center for Graduate Studies for this, but check with your advisor--some departments do have forms for this.
 At a minimum, your progress report should include courses you have taken; how you performed in each; and how you are progressing on your independent study, thesis, or dissertation.
 This is an appropriate forum to voice concerns you have about your course and research directions.

 When it is finally time to begin work on your thesis or dissertation, you must have chosen the topic.
 The research topic should be within the advisor's area of expertise.

-The student is responsible for seeing that all forms related to his or her progress are completed, correct and submitted to the Graduate Office in a timely manner.
+The student is responsible for seeing that all forms related to his or her progress are completed, correct and submitted to the Center for Graduate Studies in a timely manner.

 Your academic advisor is responsible for assisting you in the identification and completion of your degree requirements, for indicating approval of your registration and the successful completion of degree requirements, and (except where there is a separate research advisor) for directing your research.
 Your relationship with your advisor(s) should be one of mutual professional respect and courtesy.

 In most instances, your academic and research advisor will be the same person.
 Should your graduate research project be funded or directed by someone who is not a regular faculty member, that person may act as your research advisor.
 The research advisor has routine control over the research project that you are undertaking.
 This advisor has primary responsibility in guiding you during the preparation of your report (thesis, independent study or dissertation).
 The research advisor indicates approval of your thesis or dissertation on the approval page, which accompanies that document.
 It is crucial that there be close communication between the academic advisor and the research advisor.